Masses at St. Gregory Barbarigo:

 - We will have “social distancing” at Mass where everyone is 6 feet apart, except those who live in the same household, who may sit together.
 As part of social distancing, the Bishop has asked that everyone receive communion in the hand for this period.
 That allows us to keep a safer distance from each other than receiving on the tongue.
 When this is over, we can go back to normal preferences.

-- With social distancing, there will only be about 50 people allowed to attend at first.
+- With social distancing, there will be 100 people allowed to attend.

 - Everyone will be expected to wear masks and sanitize hands upon entering and leaving.

-- Right now I plan on going back to 3 Masses on weekends as before.
+- There will be three Masses on weekends as before.
 They will be at:

 *5 PM on Saturday,